udacity/nd00333-capstone/starter_file/README.md

-# Parkinson's Disease Prediction
+# Heart Failure Prediction

-This Capstone Project is the last project of the Azure Machine Learning nanodegree and I'm going to use the Parkison's disease dataset to predict the disease.
+This Capstone Project is the last project of the Azure Machine Learning nanodegree and I'm going to use the Heart Disease dataset to predict the disease.
 In this project, two models are created in the following way:
   1. First, Using AutoML model
   2. Then, using a customized model and tuning its hyperparameters with HyperDrive